1. Main points

 10. Data sources and quality

 In the UK, we produce estimates of monthly and quarterly GDP.
-Monthly estimate of GDP are based on only the output measure of GDP, while quarterly estimates of GDP reflect the average of the three approaches (output, income and expenditure).
+Monthly estimates of GDP are based on only the output measure of GDP, while quarterly estimates of GDP reflect the average of the three approaches (output, income and expenditure).

 Consumer facing services industry classification